Windows PowerShell Desired State Configuration Service

 Published: June 24, 2013

 Applies To: Windows PowerShell 4.0

-After you set up a server with DSC, you can configure the target nodes in such a way that they periodically check the server for configuration changes.
-At the intervals that you specify, target nodes check the configuration that is set for them on the server.
+After you set up a DSC pull server, you can configure the target nodes in such a way that they periodically check the pull server for configuration changes.
+At the intervals that you specify for a target node, it checks the configuration that is set for it on the pull server.
 If the configuration that is specified on the server differs from a node’s current configuration, the node also checks to see whether the new configuration requires DSC resources that are not currently present on the node.
 If so, it downloads the missing resources from the server.
-For information about the configuration settings you must specify on a target node, see Windows PowerShell Desired State Configuration Local Configuration Manager.
+See Windows PowerShell Desired State Configuration Local Configuration Manager for the configuration settings you must specify on a target node to make it use the pull server scenario.

 |For basic instructions to set up a pull server, see How to Deploy and Discover Windows PowerShell Desired State Configuration Resources.|